The Thwarting to Islamic Aggression

 No Place of Ethics in Warfare

 After the failure of Arabs and Ghaznabaids, it was the Turks who held the flag of Islamic Caliphate and appeared on the other side of Hindukush.
 They have witnessed first success in India.
-But it was due to over-confidence of one Hindu king – Prithwiraj Chauhan.
+But it was very often overlooked that the success of Caliphate was witnessed due to over-confidence of one Hindu king – Prithwiraj Chauhan.
 At first, he refused to join hands with Chalukyas during the initial invasion of Turks.
 Had he did that, the already battered army of Turks would not get a chance to go back.
 He did a huge mistake by again allowing the Turks to go back after successfully humbling them in first battle of Tarain.
-Even in the second battle, he did not concentrate all his power against the Turks, a major part of his army was busy in eastern border against the Pala-s.
+He was too arrogant to learn from the events of his predecessors.
+His outdated ethics of not chasing a fleeing enemy proved to be too fatal.
+The turks got enough time to re-organize themselves and come back with more power, with knowledge of strength and weakness of Prithwiraj’s army.
+Even in the second battle, Prithwiraj Chauhan did not concentrate all his power against the Turks, a major part of his army was busy in eastern border against the Pala-s.
+Some sources suggest that another battle took place in between and Prithwiraj Chauhan repeated the same mistake of letting the enemy go unharmed.
+However, the Turk settlement in Bharat was restricted to the city of Delhi and surrounding area mostly.
+Modern history always tries to portray a Turk empire throughout entire Northern and Central India.
+But, if we look at the events of Turk rulers, we can see that they were always busy at battle with Rajputs and different kingdoms of Central India, which signifies that the so-called Turk empire never managed to become anything more than a regional power in Bharat.

 1191 A.D. – Prithviraj Chauhan was the ruler of Delhi and Ajmer when Ghori was marching towards Delhi after conquering several parts of Punjab.
 Prithviraj was able to unite some Rajput states to present a united front against the common enemy.
 Ghori was wounded and defeated.
 He was carried away from the battle-field by a Khalji soldier.
 His army fled.
 True to Indian traditions, the Rajputs did not follow the fleeing enemy—a blunder which India had to repent for centuries.